sebawita/KinveyChat/Tutorial/tutorial-05-reactions.md

 },
 ```

-Now add a picture validation that checks if the picture contain a **car**.
+Now add a picture validation that checks if the picture contains a **car**.

 For more info see [the documentation](https://docs.nativechat.com/docs/1.0/cognitive-flow/validation.html#image).